-- Do not make travel plans until you have confirmed the best travel times with the coaching staff. - Travel meets (drives of 4 hours or more and flights) - o Arrive the day before competition unless otherwise advised. - o Extending a trip for vacation purposes should be coordinated with the coach. - Extend trips after competition is over, rather than arriving 2 or 3 days early.
+- Please communicate with coaches before making travel plans to and from competition. - Travel meets (drives of 4 hours or more and flights) - o Arrive the day before competition unless otherwise advised. - o Extending a trip for vacation purposes should be coordinated with the coach. - Extend trips after competition is over, rather than arriving 2 or 3 days early.
 Arriving too early will negatively impact meet readiness. - Team meals - As part of team bonding (and fun), help coordinate/cooperate with others to plan at least one team meal.